St. John's Rod and Gun Club 2017: (87 Photos)

 68. I even took time to patch up one of the scoring tables.

-69. Big shoots like the provincials take a lot of work to run, from registering shooters, scoring, providing lunch and loading trap machines!
+69. Big shoots like the provincials take a lot of work to run, from initial planning & organizing to registering shooters, scoring, providing meals and loading trap machines!

 70. Shooters from across the province participated in this 400 target event on July 15th & 16th under beautiful sunny skies and very light winds.